em3ndez/tiny-web-server/README.md

 Ask me to do a release if you wish to depend on something unreleased in `main` - paul@hammant.org

-TinyWeb.java adds 2-3 seconds to your compile step depending on your CPU.
-I have a VERSION const in the TinyWeb source for you to check if you want.
+Tiny.java adds 2-3 seconds to your compile step depending on your CPU.
+I have a VERSION const in the Tiny source for you to check if you want.